 Antidepressants are the popular choice for treating depression.
 Although it may not cure depression, it can help to reduce the symptoms.
 The antidepressant you try may work well.
 But if it does not calm your symptoms or cause adverse side effects, you can try another one.

-Neurotransmitters are essential, as it is a communication link between the brain and nerve cells, which is released by one nerve and taken up by other.
+Neurotransmitters are essential, as it is a communication link between the brain and nerve cells, which is released by one nerve and taken up by another.
 When these brain chemicals are not taken up by the other nerve that radiates them, this process is called reuptake.
 These prevalent neurotransmitters are specific to serotonin, norepinephrine, and depression.

 These antidepressants work by inhibiting the reuptake of such neurotransmitters, hence increasing their levels within the brain, such as SSRIs and antidepressants that may affect serotonin levels in the brain.